 It is always a good idea to consult with your academic advisor or a University Extension advisor before registering.

-COURSE 2: Spring 2025 - First-Year Yiddish II will be available for registration in November 2024.
+COURSE 2: Spring 2025 - First-Year Yiddish II - Register now.

-COURSE 3: Fall 2025 - Intermediate Yiddish I will be available for registration in April 2025.
+COURSE 3: Fall 2025 - Intermediate Yiddish I - Registration begins in April 2025.